SyedUmerHannan/RegenAtlas/README.md

 # RegenAtlas: Cross-Species Mining of Cardiac Regeneration Programs

-**Cross-species mining of cardiac regeneration programs from public single-cell data[cite: 1].**
+**Cross-species mining of cardiac regeneration programs from public single-cell data.**

 ---

 ## 📌 Project Overview

-**RegenAtlas** leverages existing public single-cell and single-nucleus RNA-sequencing (sc/snRNA-seq) datasets from regeneration-competent and regeneration-incompetent hearts[cite: 1].
-The goal is to identify a prioritized, defensible hypothesis list of conserved regulatory programs that gate cardiomyocyte (CM) proliferation across species for wet-lab validation[cite: 1].
+**RegenAtlas** leverages existing public single-cell and single-nucleus RNA-sequencing (sc/snRNA-seq) datasets from regeneration-competent and regeneration-incompetent hearts.
+The goal is to identify a prioritized, defensible hypothesis list of conserved regulatory programs that gate cardiomyocyte (CM) proliferation across species for wet-lab validation.

-Rather than searching for a single master switch, this project tests the hypothesis that the regenerative phenotype consists of a small set of convergent programs—such as cell-cycle re-entry, sarcomere disassembly, dedifferentiation TFs, and a permissive metabolic state—that are lost in a specific, identifiable order as regenerative competence closes[cite: 1].
+Rather than searching for a single master switch, this project tests the hypothesis that the regenerative phenotype consists of a small set of convergent programs—such as cell-cycle re-entry, sarcomere disassembly, dedifferentiation TFs, and a permissive metabolic state—that are lost in a specific, identifiable order as regenerative competence closes.

-> **Disclaimer & Framing:** This repository produces a prioritized triage list for wet-lab follow-up; it is a hypothesis generator rather than an independent mechanistic proof or discovery claim[cite: 1].
+> **Disclaimer & Framing:** This repository produces a prioritized triage list for wet-lab follow-up; it is a hypothesis generator rather than an independent mechanistic proof or discovery claim.

 ---